What is the Dow Jones Index? - Dow Jones Investing Strategies

 If you are new to the Stock CFD market, we recommend that you familiarize yourself with the key information documents for Stock CFDs and ETFs.

-✴️ Client funds are in segregated accounts.
+✴️ Negative balance protection policy with client funds held in segregated accounts.

 ✴️ You can access our protection tool against volatility.